sagar-sandesh/Summarizer/README.md

 The **A summarizer Web App** is a smart, lightweight web application that evaluates how well a candidate’s resume matches a given job description.
 It uses Natural Language Processing (NLP) to extract and compare keywords, providing a **similarity score**, a list of **missing skills**, and **personalized suggestions** for improvement.

-Whether you're a job seeker preparing for an application or a recruiter filtering resumes, this tool offers quick and intelligent insights.
+Whether you're a job seeker preparing for an application or a recruiter filtering resumes, this tool offers quick and intelligent insights with handful of suggestion too.

 ---